Curriculum Overview for Foundation Stage

 - Personal, Social and Emotional Development

 The Specific Areas

 All seven areas are enabled throughout Foundation Stage indoors and outdoors, including our wonderful Forest School.

-- Attaining 'expected' (reaching the level of development needed for the end of the Reception (F2) year
+- 'Secure' (reaching the level of development expected at the end of the Reception (F2) year)